If an infinite sum converges, then its terms must tend to zero.

 In the previous section, we studied two types of series where we could find an explicit formula for , but unfortunately, this is not always easy or possible.
 Fortunately, it is not always necessary to do this in order to determine whether exists.
 Consider the example below.

 We can observe also that , so eventually, the terms in this list become as close to as we want.
-So, eventually, we are trying to add together infinitely many numbers together that are very close to .
+Conceptually, we can interpret that when trying to compute the series, we will have to add infinitely many numbers together that are very close to .
 Such an attempt cannot produce a finite result, so we expect the series to diverge.

 Of course, this is not a formal proof or an acceptable mathematical argument, but it is good intuition.
 In order to formalize the argument, recall that we have to set and study whether exists.
 While we do not have an explicit formula for , we do have a recursive formula, which we recall below.